fibo/fibo.github.io/_posts/2014-11-25-install-weblogic-12c.md

 # mkdir /opt/weblogic/mydomain
 ```

-Note that the domain folder must be a subfolder of a folder the *weblogic* user can read/write or the domain creation will fail.
+If you want a different location for the domain folder, you should know that it must be a subfolder of a folder the *weblogic* user can read/write or the domain creation will fail.

 ## Installation